 As a part of the EU4Business initiative, a network of 15 Business Support Centres has been set up across the regions of Ukraine, offering business advice services, trainings and workshops.
 Visit the network’s website www.bisc.org.ua for more information including a full list of business support centres and their contacts.

-For women in Eastern Ukraine, the EU-funded Gender Culture Centre in Kharkiv has launched a Centre of Women’s Entrepreneurship, where women can take part in training, get advice on starting or developing a business, have a mentor, and become a part of women’s business network – all for free.
+For women in Eastern Ukraine, the EU-funded Gender Culture Centre in Kharkiv has launched various resources for women including an SME Development Centre, where women can take part in training, get advice on starting or developing a business, have a mentor, and become a part of women’s business network – all for free.
 The centre provides services for all women, whether you want to start a business, or already have one and want to develop it.
 Find out more.

 Advice on setting up a business in Eastern Ukraine is also available from UNDP as part of the EU’s Support to the East of Ukraine, with business development services and professional skills training.
 Visit the UNDP website to find out more, and follow their Facebook page to keep track of latest opportunities.

 Across the rest of the country, the Mayors for Economic Growth programme supports local authorities in developing economic growth and job creation.
 Among the dozens of local authorities that have signed up in Ukraine, six are running pioneer projects.
 The projects in Slavutych and Hlyboka aim to establish an efficient business support infrastructure, offering a range of services to local entrepreneurs, while those in Baranivka and Dolyna aim to develop services for the agricultural sector, and Severynivka and Nove Misto focus on tourism.